learn-co-curriculum/conditional-readme/README.md

-# Flow Control
+# Control Flow

 ## Objectives
-1. Define flow control for when a Ruby program is executed.
+1. Define control flow for when a Ruby program is executed.
-2. Implement flow control in different ways.
+2. Implement control flow in different ways.
-3. Use `if`, `else`, and `elsif` statements to control flow.
+3. Use `if`, `else`, and `elsif` statements.

 ## What is Flow Control?
 > A control flow construct is a language feature which disrupts the normal progression to the next statement and conditionally or unconditionally branches to another location in source code.